Wednesday, September 3, 2025

 I find another playthrough, scrubbing through I find some new (to me) video of Red in a general store, purchasing items that unlock showdowns and journal pages.
 It would be nice to be able to find a well organized way to look at this in game order.
 There's a bank - you can buy a saloon in Widow's Patch!?
 That feels very RPG for such a linear story.

 Part way through chapter 8 you jump a bridge, catch the edge, and mantle up.
 You are then suddenly in a one on two duel, everyone has taken their places and you are just standing there.
-I was just starting to get that old guilt feeling of watching a playthrough instead of playing it myself, but these little frustrations make that go away.
+I was just starting to get that guilty feeling of watching a playthrough instead of playing it myself, but these little frustrations make that go away.

 The wiki